microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/01_Deploy.md

    <pre>secret/mssql created</pre>

-    **IMPORTANT: Take note of the value for SA_PASSWORD.
+    **IMPORTANT: Take note of the value for SA_PASSWORD (without the quotes).
 The scripts in all modules use this password but you may need it to interactively work with SQL Server.**

 4. Create a PersistentVolumeClaim to store SQL Server databases and files.
 Use the following command or execute the **step3_storage.sh** script: